 - Use a large sharp knife to score the slices before cutting through.
 You should have twelve 4-inch by 1.75-inch bars.
 Once you have the bars scored evenly, slice through.
 For easier slicing run the knife through very hot water, wipe dry and then cut through.
 Repeat as needed.
 If not serving immediately, wrap individual bars in plastic wrap and place in a gallon ziplock freezer bag to store.

-Recipe Notes
+Notes

 Dairy-Free Modification

-- For the chocolate chips, use a dairy-free baking chip, such as Enjoy Life, or 6 ounces of chopped dairy-free chocolate.
+Replace the butter with an equal amount of plant based, vegan butter sticks or melted coconut oil.
+For the chocolate chips, use a dairy-free baking chip, such as Enjoy Life, or 6 ounces of chopped dairy-free chocolate.
+Use any preferred dairy-free and gluten-free ice cream brand.Flavor Variations

 - In softened vanilla ice cream, stir in crushed gluten-free Oreos for a cookies and creme twist.

 - Use other gluten-free ice cream flavors, such as mint chip, strawberry, butter pecan, or peanut butter cup.
-Read labels carefully before using.
+Read labels carefully before using

-- For chocolate dipped ice cream bars, prepared the ice cream sandwiches as directed and freeze until solid.
+- For chocolate dipped ice cream bars, prepared the sandwiches as directed and freeze until solid.
 Melt together 2 cups chocolate chips with 2 1/2 tbsp coconut oil.
 Use a fork to dip into the melted chocolate and place on a parchment-lined baking sheet.
 After they have been dipped return to the freezer to solidify.

 - To make cookie ice cream sandwiches, make a batch of gluten-free chocolate chip cookies and spread softened ice cream between the two cookies.